 Jobs, Jobs, Jobs: what are the top 21st century employment skills?

 The OECD (Organization for Economic Cooperation and Development) and UNESCO are among the international bodies that have concluded that new realities demand that people bring a different set of competencies to the workforce than what was previously considered required for success.
 In the 1970’s writing, computation and reading made the top of the list of skills most sought after by employers.
 Today teamwork, problem solving and interpersonal skills trump the list.
-The Conference Board of Canada says that people who are able to work with one another, manage stress and be resilient are needed to enter, stay in and progress in the workforce today.
-These employment essential qualities translate directly to having Heart-Mind well-being.
+Research shows that people who are able to work with one another, manage stress and be resilient are better able to enter, stay in and progress in the workforce today.
+These essential qualities for employment translate directly to having Heart-Mind well-being.

 A return on investment of 11:1 is something to pay attention to!